A Little Lower than the Angels: Development

-The Bakers are based on Sorensen's pioneer great-grandparents.
-Her great-grandfather, Simon Peter Eggertsen, brought books across the plains like the character Mercy and lived in Nauvoo during the events portrayed in the novel.
+The Bakers are based on Sorensen's great-grandparents.
+Her great-grandfather, Simon Peter Eggertsen, was the inspiration for the character Mercy.
 The historical characters—Joseph Smith, Eliza R. Snow, Emma Smith, and Brigham Young—were based on research that Sorensen did while living in Terre Haute, Indiana, across the state from Nauvoo, Illinois.

 The version of the novel picked up by Knopf had no capitalization or punctuation (Sorensen explained she "had such a romance with e.e. cummings"); the published version returned to standard usage.

+Themes

+Sorensen used the novelty of polygamy in Mormonism to draw readers to the novel.
+According to Stephen Carter, her biographer, She discusses the growth that comes from change and love, which is seen when Joseph Smith introduces the doctrine of plural marriage to Simon Baker and Eliza Snow.
+Sorensen also contrasts Mercy and Simon in their faith—Simon is devoted to the church while Mercy follows along because she is devoted to her husband.
+LuDene Dallimore wrote that Mercy "[represents] a kind of spiritual life that is opposed to the spirit of religion".
+Rather than creating an argument about the truth of Mormonism, Sorensen rather focuses on the effects that the religion has on its people.

 Publication

 By May 1942, 7,800 copies had been sold.
-However sales were far lower in Utah, and Deseret Book did not distribute the novel.
+Sales were far lower in Utah, and Deseret Book did not distribute the novel.
 The success of the novel outside of Utah was credited in some part to the open way Sorensen portrayed this early Mormon culture in a human, unthreatening way.
 According to publisher Alfred A. Knopf, "General Readers who, at the time, did not have a favorable impression of Mormons, could read the novel knowing that it did not require them to accept the doctrines of the Church because the central character, with whom readers most closely identify, is not a believer."

-Critical reception
+Reception

-Despite writing stories about and for the Mormon culture and people, Sorensen's books were not well-received in Utah.
+Sorensen's books were not well-received in Utah.
 A Little Lower Than the Angels received a negative review by Latter-Day Saint Apostle John A. Widtsoe in his editorial in the Improvement Era magazine's book review section.
-He found the writing to be unengaging, and Sorensen's portrayal of Joseph Smith weak.
-However, the novel was very successful outside of Utah and received positive reviews in several East Coast magazines and newspapers, including reviews by Milton Rugoff in the New York Herald Tribune and Walter Prescott in The New York Times.
+He found the writing to be unengaging, and Sorensen's portrayal of Joseph Smith was weak.
+The novel was successful outside of Utah and received positive reviews in several East Coast magazines and newspapers, including reviews by Milton Rugoff in the New York Herald Tribune and Walter Prescott in The New York Times.

 Critic Lewis Gannet praised Sorensen's ability to "write stories within the longer narrative so complete they could stand alone".
-Much of the novel is told from the perspective of the female characters.
 Helynne Hansen wrote: "Sorensen's creativity in allowing readers to see the true sentiments and perceptions beneath the surface of male-dominated doctrines, and beyond the silences of courageous women, is an early foray into the now-prolific realm of feminist language and expression" or Écriture féminine.